AncientGuy/ancientguy.github.io/src/chapter_6.md

 **BUT WHAT ELSE?**

-Well, it's about COMMUNION ... and consuming the flesh of Christ, EVERY SINGLE DAY, multiple times a day ... with EVERY LAST BITE OF SUSTENANCE we ingest ...
+Well, what I have learned is more intelligent APPRECIATION of food ... including in a spiritual sense ...
+ORDINARY eating has to be about HOLY COMMUNION ... and consuming the flesh of Christ, EVERY SINGLE DAY, many multiple times a day ... with EVERY LAST BITE OF SUSTENANCE we ingest ...
 EVERY LAST THING, but especially food ... that means NO SUGAR.
 Refusing to seek out food to provide emotional comfort or enjoyment, but seeking out food to make my body more Christ-like ... and along the way, enjoyment WILL happen ... but NO SUGAR!!!
 No EMOTIONAL poison, disguised as something merely tasty or like candy.

 ### Day 95 - September 3, 2025 | Intellectual Wellbeing: Back-to-School Mindset, In A MUCH LARGER SENSE
 This is about what I have *learned* in the first quarter doing this ... and maybe ***learned*** is not exactly the word ... what I actually **APPRECIATE** more now that I maybe did not fully acknowledge before.
 Sure, sure, sure beforehand I knew that a this point I would: